 In fact, this Salted Caramel Chocolate Cake is moist and sinfully decadent!
 So if you love chocolate and caramel, you’ll LOVE this easy recipe for how to make Chocolate Caramel Cake!

-You can storage for up to 1 week.
+You can store for up to 1 week.

 In addition, you can also try our other Natural Flavoured Icing Sugar in our range.
 Why not give your bakes a delightful twist of flavour.